awsdocs/aws-systems-manager-user-guide/doc_source/tagging-documents.md

 ## Adding tags to existing documents<a name="tagging-documents-update"></a>

-You can add tags to custom Systems Manager documents that you own by using the Systems Manager console or the command line\.
+You can add tags to custom SSM documents that you own by using the Systems Manager console or the command line\.

 **Topics**
 + [Adding tags to an existing SSM document \(console\)](#tagging-documents-update-console)